 The Ullerys resided in Wooddale, Fayette County and bore three offspring-- twins Anna Mae Wiltrout and Evelyn Ullery and Edgar Ullery.

 Lloyd was a draftsman at the Scottdale Works of the American Sheet and Tin Plate Company, and later "was a structural iron engineer for the National Machine Co. and the Pittsburgh Steel Co., and a member of the Pennsville E.U.B.
 Church," said the Daily Courier.

 Tragically, daughter Evelyn was struck and killed by a moving automobile near Pennsville in May 1930.
 By 1950, apparently unable to work, Lloyd had no occupation while Elsie earned income ironing clothes at a laundry.

 ~ Daughter Mary (Ullery) Garrison ~

 Mary was known for her talents in sewing, and in August 1968 received several prizes at the Westmoreland County Fair at Mutual.
-The awards included pillow slips, one-inch edging and solid centerpiece tatting.
+The awards were bestowed for her pillow slips, one-inch edging and solid centerpiece tatting.
 Their home in the 1970s was on the outskirts of Mount Pleasant.

 ~ Son Harry J. Ullery ~

 Son Harry J. Ullery (1903-1962) was born on Feb.
 15, 1903 in Pennsville, Fayette County.

 Wheh he was 19 years of age, Harry married 16-year-old Florence Butler (1910- ? ).